 The rest of them look like this…

 What exactly do you want to see?
 Iconic Manhattan skylines?
-As far into the distance as possible?
-People acting out scenes from romantic comedies starring Tom Hanks?
+(Top of the Rock)

 What time of day do you plan on visiting?
 Are you available first thing in the morning, after midnight, or is dusk your only option?

 Given that the three are almost identical, this is a non-factor.
 (Unless you’re a CityPASS holder.)

 Are you a history buff?
 A picture-taker?
 A gadget geek?

-For those who agree with me the New York CityPASS is the best option.
+For those who agree with me, the New York CityPASS is the best option.
 With it you’ll be able to visit both of these while avoiding having to make such cutthroat decisions.